SACHSTech/ICS4U-native-gr11review-part2v4/README.md

 You will be required to:

 ### 1. Code Solutions
-* Work collaboratively in a group of 2 or 3 students.
+* Work collaboratively in a group of 2 or 3 members.
-* Every member should pick **one problem from each category** below, for a total of **five (5) problem per person** to code:
+* Each member should pick **one problem per category** below, for a total of **five (5) problem per person** to code:
     * Methods
     * File I/O
     * Arrays, 1-dimension, 1-loop
     * Arrays, 1-dimension, 2-loops
     * Arrays, 2-dimensions
 * Do not duplicate a problem already in progress.
-* Each member should work on their own **personal branch** of `main`, committing and pushing changes to their respective branches.
+* Each member should work on their own **personal branch** of `main`, committing and pushing changes to their own branch.
-* When solutions are completed (e.g. full documentation and testing methods), create a *Pull Request* from your development branches to merge the changes.
+* When solutions are completed (e.g. full documentation and testing methods), create a **Pull Request** from your development branch to merge the changes into a single [`Utility.java`](src/gr11review/part2/Utility.java) file.

 ### 2. Test Solutions
 * Create a test class [`UtilityTest.java`](src/gr11review/part2/UtilityTest.java) in the `src/gr11review/part2` directory.
-* Keeping in mind the nature [black-box and white-box testing](NOTES.md#review-notes-testing), define test methods to thoroughly test the functionality of solutions.
-In addition to test inputs given below, make sure to address edge and corner cases specific to your code.
+* Keeping in mind the nature of [black-box and white-box testing](NOTES.md#review-notes-testing), define methods to thoroughly test the functionality of solutions.
+* In addition to example inputs given below, you should address **edge cases** and **corner cases** specific to your code.
 * Give your test methods [descriptive names](NOTES.md#naming-tests).

 ### 3. Maintain the Codebase
 * Assign one group member the reponsibility of maintaining the codebase.
 Or, alternatively, meet as a group to maintain the codebase together.
 * Attend to Pull Requests, merging production-ready changes to the `main` branch.
-* The maintiner(s) should also ensure consistency of style across the codebase, especially with respect to *variable naming*, *comments*, and *test naming*.
+* Work together to ensure consistency of style across the codebase, especially with respect to *variable naming*, *comments*, and *test naming*.

 <br><br>